micmejia/bible-dump/NKJV/John/John 7.md

 Then Jesus cried out, as He taught in the temple, saying, "You both know Me, and you know where I am from; and I have not come of Myself, but He who sent Me is true, whom you do not know.

 ###### 29
-[^e]But I know Him, for I am from Him, and He sent Me."
+But I know Him, for I am from Him, and He sent Me."

 ###### 30
 Therefore they sought to take Him; but no one laid a hand on Him, because His hour had not yet come.